B.A. Biology, Williams College, 1996

 Ph.D.
 Forestry, University of Wisconsin-Madison, 2006

 Emilie's research interests include modeling broad-scale patterns in plant communities, as they relate to environmental gradients, and disturbance history.
-These research interests apply practically to building predictive vegetation maps and models and she is currently the Ecological Modeling Team Lead for the Integrated Landscape Assessment Project.
-Before coming to INR, Emilie was a postdoctoral researcher with the Landscape Ecology, Modeling, Mapping and Analysis laboratory in OSU's Department of Forest Ecosystems and Society.
+These research interests apply practically to building species distribution models, predictive vegetation maps, and also state-and-transition simulation modeling studies.
+The maps and the simulation modeling results are targeted to provide useful information to natural resources and conservation planning.
+Before coming to INR, Emilie was a postdoctoral researcher with the Landscape Ecology, Modeling, Mapping and Analysis team in OSU's Department of Forest Ecosystems and Society.